How to Use the IMPORTDATA Function in Google Sheets Effectively

 Navigating Other Common Issues with IMPORTDATA

-Addressing common challenges with the IMPORTDATA function in Google Sheets often involves being aware of specific limitations and employing effective strategies for optimal data management.
+Addressing common challenges with the IMPORTDATA function in Google Sheets often involves being aware of specific limitations and employing effective strategies for optimal data management, especially when dealing with comma-separated value (CSV) files.

 For instance, Google Sheets imposes a limit of 50 external data connections per spreadsheet.
 Furthermore, each sheet is restricted to importing data from URLs that do not exceed 2 MB in size.